Southern Water Supply Storage

 We are working to:

-- Construct a 3,000 megalitre off-river water storage dam next to the Tuross River, predominantly in Bodalla State Forest.
+- construct a 3,000 megalitre off-river water storage dam next to the Tuross River, predominantly in Bodalla State Forest.

 Benefits to the community:

-- A new pump station will transfer water from the Tuross River into the storage dam during times of high flows.
+- a new pump station will transfer water from the Tuross River into the storage dam during times of high flows.

-- Supplement the existing water supply during periods of drought and high demand.
+- supplement the existing water supply during periods of drought and high demand.

-- Improve the security of water supply in the Eurobodalla Shire and reduce the need for water restrictions in the future.
+- improve the security of water supply in the Eurobodalla Shire and reduce the need for water restrictions in the future.

 Water will be pumped from the river in accordance with the Water Sharing Plan for the Tuross River Unregulated and Alluvial Water Sources 2016 (Tuross River WSP).
 The Tuross River WSP sets a maximum amount of water that can be extracted depending on the river flow at the time.
 Selectively drawing water from the river will minimise pressure on the river system.